CFTC posits new disaster recovery rules as regulators probe 'algo price pirates'

 15 July 2010 | 11726 views | 1

 The US Commodity Futures Trading Commission (CFTC) has proposed new rules that would require exchanges and clearing houses to establish disaster recovery procedures in the event of a market-wide disruption.

-The article ends with a statement of a CFTC Commissioner: "If there are algo price pirates out there trying to take advantage of these systems, it's ... a new enforcement regime for us to look at."
+CFTC Commissioner Bart Chilton told Reuters the revelations held important implications for market regulators: "If there are algo price pirates out there trying to take advantage of these systems, it's ... a new enforcement regime for us to look at."